Willtech/Prime/README.md

 *Image1: The Integral of is x Prime.
 Professor.
 Damian A. James Williamson
 Links to: WolframAlpha*

+Prime numbers are defined as numbers greater than 1 that have no positive divisors other than 1 and themselves.
+1 is self-Prime.
+The sequence of prime numbers starts with 2, 3, 5, 7, 11, and so on.

 It should be possible to run with `mpiexec` [Build a Raspberry Pi cluster computer][1]

 Professor.
 Damian A. James Williamson